 Unfortunately, about one in ten seniors are abused.

 According to the Centers for Disease Control and Prevention (CDC), more than 500,000 older adults over the age of 60 are abused or neglected each year.

-This doesn’t take into account the vast number of cases that go unreported, either out of fear or lack of awareness that help is available.
+This doesn’t take into account the vast number of elder abuse cases that go unreported, either out of fear or lack of awareness that help is available.

 If you have experienced or witnessed elder abuse — or even suspect it — you must report it to the police right away to get the situation under control before it leads to wrongful death.
-Your next step should be to consult with an experienced elder abuse lawyer to pursue justice owed to the victim.
+Your next step should be to consult with an experienced personal injury lawyer to pursue justice owed to the victim.